 If you want to schedule your appointment on your own, or if you need to change an appointment, you can also call one of our four convenient locations.
 We offer same-day, evening and weekend appointments to ensure your exam fits within your normal schedule.

-Our radiologists review and interpret exams as soon as the images are available.
-Within 24 hours, your physician will have a thorough written report, as well as copies of the myelogram images for their own inspection.
+A radiologist reviews and interprets exams as soon as the images are available.
+Within 24 hours to a few days, your physician will have a thorough written report, as well as copies of the myelogram images for their own inspection.